Entity Paradigm: Disbanding and subsequent projects (2007–2008)

 On 9 January 2007, Entity Paradigm had an interview with "Images" (Karachi's Dawn newspaper) in which they announced that the band would disband due to various members aiming to pursue different projects.
 Early reports from the band hinted towards an album release in late 2004, thus far Irtiqa is the only album to be released by Entity Paradigm which is distributed by Lips Records.

 After the group's breakup, Zulfiqar J. Khan and Waqar A. Khan joined Call and Zulfiqar J. Khan directed a new single, "Shayad" which top the charts and Call released their debut album Jilawatan.
 Later on Waqar subsequently left the band.
 Fawad A. Khan continued his acting career.
 He first appeared in the second highest-grossing film of Pakistan, Khuda Kay Liye.
 Salman Albert, Waqar A. Khan and Hassan Khalid accompanied Ahmed Ali Butt to form a new band, Rubberband and released a new single "Chall".
-Ahmed Ali Butt continued working on other projects like Rubberband and worked for television channels including AAG TV and Wikkid.
+Ahmed Ali Butt continued working on other projects like Rubberband and worked for television channels including AAG TV and WikkidPlus.